Our vision is to have a positive impact on every Belton ISD student!

 Why did meal prices go up this year?

 Each year, federal regulations require us to complete the Paid Lunch Equity SP09 and adjust our Student meal prices accordingly.
 This caused Student Paid lunch prices to increase by ten cents each.
 Adult meal prices are also regulated by federal guidelines.
 Each year, we calculate Adult meal prices using USDA formulas found in the Texas Department of Agriculture Administrator's Reference Manual.
 Adult meal prices increased this year accordingly.

 How are BISD menus planned?

-Belton ISD employs two Registered Dietitians with Master's degrees and a Chef with a Master's Degree that plan the menus while following stringent USDA nutrition guidelines and selecting foods that appeal to our students.
+Belton ISD employs a Registered Dietitian with a Master's degree that plans our menus while following stringent USDA nutrition guidelines as well as selecting foods that appeal to our students.
 Our menus promote whole grain products, legumes, dark green and deep orange vegetables.
 These requirements meet the criteria set in the Dietary Guideline for Americans 2010.
 Our guidelines also feature reductions in sodium, cholesterol, fat, trans fat and saturated fat.
 Belton ISD uses low fat products and we encourage eating fruits and vegetables by providing a variety of fresh, frozen and/or canned products.
 Based on a weekly average of food items consumed by students, our meals meet the standards of less than 30% total fat and less than 10% saturated fat.
 For more information, please see nutritional analysis of our menus: Menus & Nutritional Analyses

 What happens if a student does not want to pick up the required meal components for a USDA reimbursable meal?